Coffee Cupping, Is There Really Something To It Or Are Those Coffee Nerds Lying Through Their Teeth?

 I'm going to start by saying, these couple of paragraphs are not going to give you nearly enough information about coffee cupping.
 I'm basically going to tell you some of what I use to make my images and descriptions.
 I'm hoping to get enough time soon to build out guides on the site about cupping and brewing and several other pieces of coffee info.
 For now though, I hope to peak your interest and help you a little as you pick a Sagebrush Coffee to drink.

 The true coffee cupping process consists of 9 different components.
 They are Aroma, Flavor, Aftertaste, Acidity, Body, Balance, Sweetness, Uniformity, and Cleanliness.
 They are usually defined in a 3 or 4 step process for 'cupping' coffee.
 Aroma obviously starts with the unground beans and moves through the wet grounds.
 However, I usually just comment on the ground dry beans.
 Those are where I find the most distinct fragrances.
-Depending on the bean, I may comment about some of the nuttiness ( Guatemalan Los Santos is a great example of this) of a coffee bean or perhaps the fruit aroma ( Ethiopian Konga).
-From there I usually move straight to mouthfeel.
+Depending on the bean, I may comment about some of the nuttiness of a coffee bean or perhaps the fruit aroma.
+From there I usually move straight to the mouthfeel.

 So mouthfeel is a funny thing to comment on.
 Do people pay attention to that?
 Yes, they just don't realize it.
 If people didn't pay attention, no one would put cream in their coffee.
 I cannot stand Guacamole, because of mouthfeel, same with peas or sweet potatoes (see a mushy trend?).
 I love Ethiopian coffees, because of mouthfeel.
-I was drinking the new Ethiopian Konga this morning and it seemed like I was drinking apple juice in terms of mouthfeel.
-However, the Colombian Gold Label when you drink it black, feels like you've already put cream in it.
+I was drinking a new African coffee this morning and it seemed like I was drinking apple juice in terms of mouthfeel.
+However, some of the creamier coffees when drunk black feels like you've already put cream in it.
 Typically if you see lemons in my photos, it is not because it tastes like lemons.
 It is because it feels like you're drinking lemonade.
 Pay attention to it when you drink this morning's cup of coffee...it'll surprise you what you notice.

 This leads us to the finish.
 No coffee explains what I mean by finish like the Brazilian Santa Ines.
-That coffee finishes like you've just eaten a piece of rich chocolate.
+That coffee finishes as if you've just eaten a piece of rich chocolate.
 You know that taste in your mouth that you have after you eat a piece of chocolate?
 That taste that seems to scream, "put another piece in my mouth."
 That is the Brazilian coffee.
-Coffees have a very broad range of finishes and they scream something different each time.
+Coffees have an extensive range of finishes, and they scream something different each time.

-On either of those coffees, I may notice different fragrances in the dry grounds aroma, I may have a note in the acidity or the finish.
-But I just want to comment about what I think makes that coffee stand apart from others.
-Maybe as time goes by I'll put more notes in the tasting profile that helps explain all 9 steps of the cupping that brought a bean to market, but for now I like the simplicity of our images and descriptions.
+On either of those coffees, I may notice different fragrances in the dry grounds aroma, and I may have a note in the acidity or the finish.
+But I just want to comment on what I think makes that coffee stand apart from others.
+Maybe as time goes by I'll put more notes in the tasting profile that helps explain all nine steps of the cupping that brought a bean to market, but for now, I like the simplicity of our images and descriptions.